 While most first-time ortho patients will need a comprehensive treatment plan, there’s good news for adults returning for a second round of orthodontics – most of these cases end up being limited.

 Dental Depot also offers in-house financing for braces up to 24 months.
-Additionally, third-party financing is available through Lending Point for longer financing terms.
+Additionally, third-party financing is available for longer financing terms.

 Some dental insurance plans help cover the cost of braces, so be sure to provide your insurance information to our team prior to your consultation to see if you have orthodontic benefits available.